NorESMhub/NorESM/doc/configurations/omips.rst

 Code modification
 ^^^^^^^^^^^^^^^^^

+To make more subtantial modification to the BLOM/iHAMOCC code than what is possible by the use of user_nl_blom, there are two methods:

+1. Make a branch from the NorESM2 version (branch or release) you want to modify, checkout this branch in order to make code changes directly in the source code folder.

-If you need to make changes to the BLOM/iHAMOCC code, you need to copy the source code (the fortran file you want to modify) to the folder SourceMods/src.blom in the case directory, then make the modifications needed before building the model. **Do not change the source code in the <noresm-base> folder!** As mentioned above, if you need to change a model parameter for iHAMOCC you need to modify the source code.
+2. Copy the source code (the fortran file(s) you want to modify) to the SourceMods/src.blom folder in the case directory, and then make the modifications needed before building the model.
+By the use of this method, you will not change the source code in the <noresm-base> folder.

+As mentioned above, if you need to change a model parameter for iHAMOCC you need to modify the source code.
 All iHAMOCC parameters are defined in the routine beleg_parm.F90.

 The BLOM source code is located in::